-- Scientists look to more research on Jupiter and its Great Red Spot
+Scientists look to more research on Jupiter and its Great Red Spot

 From just 5,600 miles away (9,000 kilometers), NASA’s Juno mission offers a new look at the planet’s famous Great Red Spot storm.

 It’s more than a spot, really, as photo comparisons show.
 Its 10,000-mile-wide clouds form a storm that is 1.3 times the size of Earth.
 That mileage is also 10 times the range that clouds span in Earth’s largest hurricanes.